-The RACMA 2023 Leadership for Clinicians program will be delivered as both a blended program, including face to face and online sessions and fully online.
+The RACMA 2024 Leadership for Clinicians program will be delivered as both a blended program, including face to face and online sessions and a fully online program.
 The aims of the program are to empower clinician leaders with the knowledge, skills, confidence and self-awareness to play a central role in decision making within their healthcare and community services.

 The Program will explore six key study themes: